leangjia/blender_docs/trunk/blender_docs/manual/editors/preferences/system.rst

 Distribute Memory Across Devices
-   Allocates resources across multiple GPUs rather than duplicating data, effectively making more room for larger scenes.
+   Allocates resources across multiple GPUs rather than duplicating data, effectively freeing up space for larger scenes.
 Note that in order for this option to be available, the GPUs must be connected together with a high bandwidth communication protocol.
    Currently only NVLink on Nvidia GPUs is supported.